 When you attempt to submit a file that conflicts with the head revision in the depot, Helix requires you to resolve the conflict.

-Merging changes from a development branch to a release branch is another typical task that requires you to resolve files.
+Merging changes from a development stream to a release stream is another typical task that requires you to resolve files.

 To prevent conflicts, Helix enables you to lock files when they are edited.
 However, locking can restrict team development.
 Your team needs to choose the strategy that maximizes file availability while minimizing conflicts.
-For details, refer to "Locking files" on page 59.
+For details, see "Locking files" on page 95.